schakibb/File-structure-and-data-structure-project/README.md

 ## Overview

 This project is a simple contact management system implemented in C. It allows users to create a file with random contacts, search for a contact, insert a new contact, and perform a logical deletion of a contact.
+The system utilizes linked lists, pointers, binary files, memory allocation, and other fundamental concepts in C programming.

 ## Features